App install ads are like shirtless Abercrombie models strategically standing outside a store entrance, enticing potential customers.

 With 75% of adults watching YouTube on their mobile devices, this is a great place to advertise your mobile application.

 7-Eleven is making a big push for mobile.
-In this YouTube app install ad, they are promoting a delivery service for food and alcohol delivery.
+In this YouTube app install ad, they are promoting a delivery service for food and alcohol.
 They also make a generous offer within their ad: the first three deliveries are free.

 Many food delivery apps employ referral marketing campaigns to offer a single free delivery.
 7NOW’s strategy is to get users hooked on the product after three free trials.

-Include a generous offer in your app install ad so that the decision to download becomes as easy as possible for users.
+Include a generous offer in your app install ad so that the decision to download is as easy as possible for users.

 Sideline might take the cake for the most concise app install ad copy.
 Their value proposition is straightforward and easy to grasp: two numbers, one phone.